 Gut feeling / intuition

-There is a great quote from Julie Zhou, the Facebook product design director:
+There is a great quote from Julie Zhuo, the Facebook product design director:

 Data and A/B test are valuable allies, and they help us understand and grow and optimize, but they’re not a replacement for clear-headed, strong decision-making.
 Don’t become dependent on their allure.
 Sometimes, a little instinct goes a long way.

 And it is very, very true.
 No amount of data or empathy will remove the fact that you need to essentially make decisions on how to interpret those customer insights.
 I mentioned earlier how we used our design intuition to stay the path with a failed experience.
 Intuition and gut feeling is not voodoo, it is built up over time through experience, by making decisions, by making mistakes and by learning along your own career journey.
 As a designer it is your responsibility to incorporate all of the available data points and create compelling customer experiences.
 Data or research will not replace the fact that you have to make decisions.